-HASSMAR relied on national expertise to develop such a plan and sent a request to GI WACAF to support the final development stages of this shoreline response plan, namely:

-- 1. Provide specific comments; including on the integration of the draft shoreline plan with the at-sea national contingency plan; and - 2.
-Provide an overview of the analysis as well as recommendations during a national workshop dedicated to the finalization of this plan, which will be held in Q3 2021.
+HASSMAR relied on national expertise to develop such a plan and sent a request to GI WACAF to support the final development stages of this shoreline response plan, namely: (1) provide specific comments; including on the integration of the draft shoreline plan with the at-sea national contingency plan; and (2) provide an overview of the analysis as well as recommendations during a national workshop dedicated to the finalisation of this plan, which was held on 24-26 August 2021.
+After a first day dedicated to the launch of the coastal sensitivity maps in case of an oil spill, the second day allowed the national consultants to detail the draft Shoreline Response Plan, and international experts to share their experience on a real case of pollution in a mangrove on the African Atlantic shore.
+The third day ended with discussions following the GI WACAF team's presentation of the critical review of Senegal's draft Shoreline Response Plan, as well as the presentation of the National response centre in case of marine pollution (CNLPM).
+The full activity report is available on the GI WACAF website.

-Launch of preparatory study for the development of a subregional agreement for oil spill preparedness and response in Central Africa - Angola, Congo, DRC
+Launch of a study on the development of a sub-regional agreement for oil spill preparedness and response in Central Africa - Angola, Congo, DRC